‘The Bold And The Beautiful’ Spoilers: Ridge’s Relationship With Quinn Shifts, Thomas Shares Bad News, And Steffy’s Struggles Continue

 Additional teasers for the week of January 16 suggest that there may be a pact on the way between two former rivals and a marriage will be ending.
 Will Quinn and Ridge be able to keep what happened in San Francisco a secret?
 Are things destined to stay simply friendly between Eric and Katie?
 Does Wyatt have any chance at reuniting with Steffy or is Liam the man she’s meant to be with going forward?
 The Bold and the Beautiful spoilers tease that things will be juicy and complicated in the days ahead and fans cannot wait to see where things head next.

-[Featured image by Dave Kotinsky/Getty Images]
+[Featured Image by Dave Kotinsky/Getty Images]